AdomasDauda/Minecraft-server-finder/README.md

   It will output `outputfile.txt` that will have information about servers, and `outputfile_raw_ip.txt` for raw ips of the servers that were detected (usefull when trying to ping them for second time)

   Note: Running it on high thread count is not recomended.
 16 threads is enough.

+  IT IS VERY SLOW BUT WILL DETECT ALL SERVERS.